chrisbartoloburlo/stmonitor/README.md

 The approach and its underlying theory are described in the following papers:

-* Christian Bartolo Burlò, Adrian Francalanza and Alcese Scalas. *[Towards a Hybrid Verification Methodology for Communication Protocols (Short Paper)](https://doi.org/10.1007/978-3-030-50086-3_13)*.
+* Christian Bartolo Burlò, Adrian Francalanza and Alceste Scalas. *[Towards a Hybrid Verification Methodology for Communication Protocols (Short Paper)](https://doi.org/10.1007/978-3-030-50086-3_13)*.
 FORTE 2020. ([Pesentation video](https://youtu.be/FL_teSjllSE))

+* Christian Bartolo Burlò, Adrian Francalanza and Alceste Scalas. *Towards Probabilistic Session-Type Monitoring*.
+COORDINATION 2021 (to appear).

-* Christian Bartolo Burlò, Adrian Francalanza and Alcese Scalas. *On the Monitorability of Session Types, in Theory and Practice*.
-ECOOP 2021 (to appear),
+* Christian Bartolo Burlò, Adrian Francalanza and Alceste Scalas. *On the Monitorability of Session Types, in Theory and Practice*.
+ECOOP 2021 (to appear).

 ## Compiling the sources